DVHS-Jazz-Club/DVHS-Jazz-Club.github.io/README.md

 The most common task will be updating the gallery.
 For other content like officer lists or performance details, you can edit the `public/data.json` file directly.

+### Adding a New Image to the Site

+Before you can add an image to the gallery, you must first upload the image file to the repository.

+1.  **Navigate to the Images Folder**: Go to the `public/images` folder in the GitHub repository. **[Click here for a direct link.](https://github.com/DVHS-Jazz-Club/DVHS-Jazz-Club.github.io/tree/main/public/images)**
+2.  **Upload Your Image**:
+    - Click the **Add file** button in the top right.
+    - Select **Upload files**.
+    - Drag and drop your image file (e.g., `my-photo.jpg`) onto the page.
+    - Click the **Commit changes** button.
+3.  **Determine the Image URL**: The URL for your image is `https://DVHS-Jazz-Club.github.io/images/YOUR-FILE-NAME.jpg`.
+Make sure to replace `YOUR-FILE-NAME.jpg` with the name of the file you just uploaded.
+Copy this URL.

 ### Managing the Gallery (Easy Method)

+Once you have your image URL, you can add the item to the gallery.

 1.  **Access the Admin Panel**: Navigate to **[https://DVHS-Jazz-Club.github.io/#/admin](https://DVHS-Jazz-Club.github.io/#/admin)**.
 2.  **Enter Password**: The password is `jazzisawesome`.